 By examining contexts that include scientific and medical classrooms, professional workplaces, and public spaces of exhibition, I seek to understand the ways discourses, displays, and embodied practices shape our perceptions of the world and induce in us certain beliefs, attitudes, and actions.
 And I do this through ethnographic, historical, and rhetorical-phenomenological research into the interplay of objects, bodies, and practices.

 Besides my book, I have published single-authored and co-authored work in the journals Medicine Studies and Journal of Technical Writing and Communication and the books Solving Problems in Technical Communication (eds.
 Johndan Johnson-Eilola and Stuart A. Selber, The University of Chicago Press, 2013) and Pluralizing Plagiarism (eds.
 Rebecca Moore Howard and Amy E. Robillard, Heinemann, 2008).

-Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, rhetorical theory, gender and queer studies, and new media theory as well as engineering communication and science-themed composition courses.
+Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, rhetorical theory, gender and queer studies, and new media theory as well as engineering communication and science-themed writing courses.

 Download my CV here: Download T. Kenny Fountain CV 1.14.2015